| CALL FOR SUBMISSIONS

 The Game Developers Conference™ China (GDC China) continues to be the premier professional conference for the creators of games and interactive entertainment in Asia.
 Join the world's leading developers to exchange ideas, be inspired, and to further advance the business, knowledge and technology behind game creation in Asia.

 This conference is all about sharing by dedicated, passionate, knowledgeable individuals.
 The event and the experience is generated by people like you, dealing with the most relevant topics that are impacting developers today.
 So we invite you to submit your proposals, and we look forward to hearing your ideas.
-The deadline to submit was May 17, 2014.
+The deadline to submit was Thursday, May 17 2014 at 23:49 PST.